-1.5.3 Client User IDs for Fujitsu BS2000 Systems
+1.5.3 Client User IDs

 The Client user ID allows a normal non-DBA user to access and use the database through Oracle Database utilities, such as SQL\Plus, and through application programs.

 These client programs can run in the BS2000 user IDs, which are different from the DBA user ID.
 They can connect to Oracle Database through Oracle Net Services facilities.